Why Supersets Save Time Without Sacrificing Strength

 Start with your heaviest, most technical lifts as straight sets.
 Then transition to supersets for your accessory work.
 This preserves strength development where it matters most while accelerating the less critical portions of your session.

-For compound movements in supersets, maintain 90-120 seconds between exercises.
-This isn't about gasping for air—it's about sustainable intensity across multiple training sessions.
+For compound movements in supersets, keep 90–120 seconds between exercises.
+This isn't about gasping for air—it's about sustainable intensity you can repeat session after session.

 Tracking Your Superset Progress